FatemehRabie/chemotherapy/README.md

 #### 1. Process data and train RL models

-The default workflow cleans the GDSC dataset, trains PPO/TRPO/A2C agents, and evaluates them with 50 evaluation episodes per checkpoint:
+The default workflow cleans the GDSC dataset, trains PPO/TRPO/A2C agents (20k steps with 8 parallel environments by default), and evaluates them with 50 evaluation episodes per checkpoint using auto-selected GPU/CPU acceleration:

 ```bash
 python main.py